1 boneless prime rib roast 4–6 pounds

-- Trim any excessive fat from the fat cap to less than ¼ inch on the roast and remove any silver skin.
-Using butcher’s twine, tie the meat every ¾ of an inch or so to make the meat more round than oval shaped.
+Trim any excessive fat from the fat cap to less than ¼” on your roast and remove any silver skin.
+Using butcher’s twine, tie the meat every ¾” or so to make the meat more round than oval shaped.
 This will promote more consistent smoking and cooking.

-- Dry brine the roast by sprinkling 3-4 teaspoons of kosher salt on all sides of the meat.
-Allow the meat to rest covered in the refrigerator on a baking rack with a cookie sheet beneath it to catch any juices for 24-48 hours.2
+- Dry brine your roast by sprinkling 3–4 tsp. of kosher salt on all sides of the meat.
+Allow your roast to rest covered in the refrigerator on a baking rack with a cookie sheet beneath it to catch any juices for 24–48 hours.

 - If you like, you can also cut small slits in the surface of the meat 1–2” apart from each other and push garlic slivers into the slits.

 - Once your roast is done brining, combine your seasoning paste ingredients in a small bowl then coat your roast with the paste.

 2 Grill Prep

 - Temp: 250°F & 450ºF